nutanix/terraform-provider-nutanix/website/docs/d/categories_v2.html.markdown

 * `category_id`: External identifier for the given category, used across all v4 apis/entities/resources where categories are referenced.
 * `resource_type`: An enum denoting the associated resource types.
 Resource types are further grouped into 2 types - entity or a policy.
 * `resource_group`: An enum denoting the resource group.
-Resources can be organised into either an entity or a policy.
+Resources can be organized into either an entity or a policy.
 * `count`: Count of associations of a particular type of entity or policy

 ### detailed_associations
 * `category_id`: External identifier for the given category, used across all v4 apis/entities/resources where categories are referenced.
 * `resource_type`: An enum denoting the associated resource types.
 Resource types are further grouped into 2 types - entity or a policy.
 * `resource_group`: An enum denoting the resource group.
-Resources can be organised into either an entity or a policy.
+Resources can be organized into either an entity or a policy.
 * `resource_id`: The UUID of the entity or policy associated with the particular category.